Beating the probabilistic lower bound on $q$-perfect hashing: Lower bounds from MDS codes

 \end{rmk}

-\begin{rmk} In literatures, various algorithms were proposed to compute $s_q$ for large odd $q$.
-Using these algorithms, for many odd $q$ in the interval $[27,155]$, estimation on $s_q$ is given in \cite{K07}.
-One can verify from these estimation that the probabilistic lower bound \eqref{eq:3} is improved for all odd integers $q$ for which available values of $s_q$ are given in \cite{K07}. \end{rmk}

 For even $q$, we have $s_q=0$.
-Therefore, we cannot use the codes defined in Lemma \ref{lm:code}.
-Instead, we can replace $\ZZ_q$ by $\F_q$ if $q$ is a prime power. \begin{cor} There exists a family of perfect $q$-hash code over $\F_q$ with rate better than the probabilistic lower bound \eqref{eq:3} for $q=4,8,9$.
-Furthermore, the lower bound on $R_9$ given here is better than that in Corollary \ref{cor:x0} and the probabilistic lower bound. \end{cor} \begin{proof} Let $C$ be a code with the form
+We turn to other abelian groups instead of $\ZZ_q$. \begin{cor} There exists a family of perfect $q$-hash code with rate better than the probabilistic lower bound \eqref{eq:3} for $q=4,8,9,12$. \end{cor} \begin{proof} Let $C$ be a code with the form